 Dar Kamal Chaoui – Bhalil Village

-Bhalil is also unique for its traditions of olive oil production, baking bread in earth ovens, local pottery, and unspoiled wedding customs.
-In this enriched context, Dar Kamal Chaoui guesthouse is situated in the heart of the village dating back to the fourth century.
-The house is located on the street connecting the transit route through the village to the great Mosque Jamaa-Kbir.
+Bhalil is also unique for its traditional olive oil production, baking bread in earth ovens, local pottery, and unspoiled wedding customs.
+In this special environment, Dar Kamal Chaoui guesthouse stands in the heart of the fourth-century village.
+The Berber house sits right on the main street in the medina, a street going to the great Mosque Jamaa-Kbir.

 Dar Kamal Chaoui – the House

-Fifty years ago, Kamal Chaoui built the house on the site of a Berber old house which initially embedded several rooms refurbished in a cave.
+Fifty years ago, Kamal Chaoui built the house on the site of a Berber, old house initially embedding several rooms refurbished in a cave.
 The ground floor of the new house is built of local stone.
-Robust walls host an ample room for dining and an open kitchen equipped with wooden furniture.
+Robust walls host an ample space for dining and an open kitchen equipped with wooden furniture.
 Next to the main entrance, a private room overlooks the street.
 Then, a solid staircase, made of massive wood, climbs to the upper floors.
-In between floors, a wooden old door decorates a wall.
-The door was bought in a souq (old bazaar) in Fes, and he told me it was brought there from the Southern part of Morocco.
-Now, a small library with books genuinely fills the space behind it.
+In between the first and second floors, a wooden old door decorates a wall.
+Kamal bought the door in a souq (old bazaar) in Fes, and he told me it was brought there from the Southern part of Morocco.
+Now, a small library with books genuinely fills the space behind the door.